mark-thompson01/Active-Reconnaissance/README.md

 ## Fingerprinting with Nmap Scripts

-Use Nmap scripts to fingerprint services and gather detailed information.
+Use Nmap scripts to fingerprint services and gather detailed information

 ### FTP Enumeration